faithida19/faithida19/README.md

 - 💁🏽‍♀️ On a mentorship programme with [Black Valley](https://www.blackvalley.co.uk) and [Coding Black Females](https://codingblackfemales.com)
+- 📚 Completing multiple bootcamps such as Software Engineering Nanodegree with Code First Girls and an Ethereum Blockchain Developer Bootcamp With Solidity

-- 🌱 I’m currently learning Web development and Solidity
+- 🌱 I’m currently learning DAOs, Blockchain development, Web development and Solidity
 - 🤔 I’m looking for help with Data structures and Blockchain development
 - 💬 Ask me about Transitioning into tech, cyber security and data privacy
 - 📫 How to reach me: faithida.intech@gmail.com